(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds: End of the proof of Theorem

 Suppose now that $f_1,\ldots,f_d$ are commuting $C^{1+\mathrm{ac}}$ circle diffeomorphisms.
-If one of them has irrational rotation number, then the existence of a $C^{1+\mathrm{ac}}$-continuous path of conjugates $h_t f_i h_t^{-1}$ ending at an action by rotations follows from \cite[Theorem B]{Na1}, which may be seen as an application of Proposition \ref{prop-one}.
+If one of them has irrational rotation number, then the existence of a $C^{1+\mathrm{ac}}$-continuous path of conjugates $h_t f_i h_t^{-1}$ ending at an action by rotations follows from \cite[Main Theorem]{Na1}, which may be seen as an application of Proposition \ref{prop-one}.
 (Just notice that, although this result is stated for faithful actions in \cite{Na1}, it does not use faithfulness along the proof.)
-The key point here is knowing that the asymptotic distortion vanishes, and for this it is crucial to assume $C^{1+\mathrm{ac}}$ regularity rather than $C^{1+\mathrm{bv}}$ (see \cite[Remark 2]{Na1} on this).
+The key point here is knowing that the asymptotic variation vanishes, and for this it is crucial to assume $C^{1+\mathrm{ac}}$ regularity rather than $C^{1+\mathrm{bv}}$ (see \cite[Theorem 2]{Na1} on this).

 The case where all the $f_i$ have a rational rotation number is much less trivial than expected.
 In this situation, the rotation number function $\rho$ yields a group homomorphism into $\mathbb{T}^1$ with finite image (see \cite{libro} for this and other structure results used below).
-One is then tempted to apply the arguments of the interval case to the action of $ker (\rho)$, which is the finite-index subgroup formed by the elements having fixed points.
+One is then tempted to apply the arguments of the interval case to the action of $ker (\rho)$, which is the finite-index subgroup formed by the elements having fixed points (and that, actually, have common fixed points).
 Nevertheless, this requires several adjustments.

-Let $f_*$ be such that $\rho (f_*)$ generates the image group $\rho (\Gamma)$, say $\rho(f_*) = 1/n$.
-We assume that $n \geq 2$, as $n=1$ is essentially the same as the case of the interval and can be settled in a similar way: one should just take care in preserving the same multiplier at the endpoints along the deformation in case this comes from an hyperbolic periodic point in the circle, and this is ensured by the method we have employed.
+Let $\Gamma$ be the group generated by $f_1,\ldots,f_d$ and $n$ be the cardinality of $\rho(\Gamma)$.
+Let $f_*$ be such that $\rho(f_*) = 1/n$; in particular, $\rho (f_*)$ generates the image group $\rho (\Gamma)$.
+We assume that $n \geq 2$, as $n=1$ is essentially the same as the case of the interval and can be settled in a similar way: one should just take care in preserving the same multiplier at the endpoints along the deformation in case this comes from a hyperbolic fixed point in the circle, and this is ensured by the method we have employed.

 Every group element uniquely writes as a product $f_*^{i} \bar{f}$, with $0 \leq i < n$ and $\rho (\bar{f}) = 0$.
-Besides, if $p_0$ denotes a point that is fixed by all elements in $ker (\rho)$, then letting $p_i \!:=\! f_*^i (p_0)$, all the intervals $[p_i, p_{i+1}]$ are fixed by these elements.
+Besides, if $p_0$ denotes a point that is fixed by all elements in $ker (\rho)$ then, letting $p_i \!:=\! f_*^i (p_0)$, all the intervals $[p_i, p_{i+1}]$ are fixed by these elements.

 Assume for a while that the group $ker (\rho)$ admits no global fixed point in the interior of $[p_0,p_1]$.
 By Kopell's lemma, this is the case of every element therein acting nontrivially.
 Then there are two cases to consider.